 The New & Old World of Credit

-With credit for small business increasingly complicated, perhaps it is timely to revisit the guiding principles of credit.
+With credit for small business increasingly complicated, it is timely to revisit the guiding principles of credit.
 This will ensure that your finance application has the highest chance of success.

-Character, Capacity, Capital, Collateral, Conditions.
+Character, Capacity, Capital, Collateral & Conditions.

 Simple perhaps, but timely for advisers and borrowers alike to keep in mind when dealing with credit providers.